Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Introduction

 where the Poisson structure $\pJ$ and energy $\E$ define the Hamiltonian part of the dynamics, and additional non-interaction conditions are required to ensure that the zero-cost velocity

 dissipates $\QP$ and conserves $\E$.

-Such a connection is discussed in~\cite{DuongPeletierZimmer13} in the particular setting of weakly interacting diffusions.
+Such a connection is discussed in~\cite{DuongPeletierZimmer13} in the particular setting of weakly interacting diffusions and more recently in the context of hypocoercivity~\cite{DuongOttobre21}.
 More generally, the recent paper~\cite{KZMP2020math} shows that~\eqref{eq:L=GENERIC} can only hold if the underlying microscopic system consists of stochastic dynamics in detailed balance combined with a deterministic drift.
 The drift may be replaced by stochastic fluctuations as long as they appear deterministic on the large-deviation scale~\cite{Renger2018b}, but any larger scale fluctuations that are not in detailed balance will break down the GENERIC structure.
 Therefore, the class of large-deviation cost functions with a GENERIC structure is rather limited.

 By contrast, the decompositions~\eqref{eq:intro-L-decom} \emph{always} hold as soon as the quasipotential $\QP$ is identified.
 The crucial difference is that our decompositions are based on a decomposition of forces, i.e.